pennyberry/site/index.md

 nav_order: 1
 ---

 Hello, my name is Joe Berry.
 I am a Sys/Devops professional during the weekday and a snowboarder on the weekend.
 Here are some scripts and stuff to help you develop.
+This site is self-made and hosted on Github and maintained via Github Actions.
+Check that out here: [Site](https://github.com/pennyberry/site)

 Repos and scripts are free to use: